shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 - Verification of peptides helps in confirming the presence of the peptides in our samplle
 time_estimation: 3H
 key_points:
-- perform verification
+- Perform verification
-- extraction of accession numbers for getting protein sequences
+- Extraction of accession numbers for getting protein sequences
 contributions:
   authorship:
     - subinamehta